Yves De Koninck

 Yves De Koninck, FCAHS, FRSC, (born February 18, 1964) is a neuroscientist and Professor of Psychiatry and Neuroscience at Université Laval and Adjunct Professor of Pharmacology and Therapeutics at McGill University.

 Biography

 Yves De Koninck comes from a large family of intellectuals and scholars.
-He is the son of the philosopher Thomas De Koninck, and nephew of Joseph De Koninck, Professor Emeritus at the Brain and Mind Research Institute of the University of Ottawa.
+He is the son of philosopher Thomas De Koninck, and nephew of Joseph De Koninck, Professor Emeritus at the Brain and Mind Research Institute of the University of Ottawa.
 He has two brothers: Paul De Koninck is Professor of Biochemistry, Microbiology and Bio-Informatics at Université Laval and a neuroscientist, and Marc De Koninck, a social worker and community organizer.